If you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Dyson V11

-The Dyson V10 is a lot more evenly balanced which customers appreciate.
-Besides that, it’s also quite a bit lighter at only 5.05 pounds.
-So if you’re petite or not too strong, then the Dyson V10 may be more comfortable for you to use.
+The Dyson V10 is much more evenly balanced.
+Besides that, it is lighter at only 5.05 pounds.
+If you lack upper body strength or have arthritis, the Dyson V10 is significantly more comfortable to use.

 Winner